 Make Sure There Are No Leaks In the System

-If there are any leaks in the system, it could cause the refrigerant levels to drop, preventing the AC from cooling your home correctly.
+Any leaks in the system could cause the refrigerant levels to drop, preventing the AC from cooling your home correctly.
 Try to find and fix any visible leaks with duct tape or a sealant before calling a reliable technician to evaluate the problem.

 Call a Professional